Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Results and Discussion

 An interpretation of the sensitivity analysis tells us that to enhance mixing in the RPM flow, controlling the rotation angle $\Theta$ is important, as long as we do not have to operate the system only for a short time.
+We highlight that an arbitrary rotation angle $\Theta$ might not be applicable for all applications.
+In groundwater remediation, for example, this may lead to a new pair of wells being drilled after each rotation of source and sink, which is practically infeasible, while a modification of $\tau$ could be implemented more easily.
 Interestingly, a more constrained hyperparameter interval does not allow for identifying a leading parameter controlling mixing at short times.
 For longer times, the size of the parameter interval does not influence the ranking of the parameters controlling mixing.